Thousands of Resources, Ready to help.

 Click the appropriate box below to learn more about Historic Preservation Tax Credit programs.

-As we work to recover and revitalize Michigan communities, Public Act 343 of 2020 was signed into law by Governor Whitmer on December 30, 2020 and established the new State Historic Tax Credit program.
+Public Act 343 of 2020 was signed into law by Governor Whitmer on December 30, 2020 and established the new State Historic Tax Credit program.
 The State Historic Preservation Tax Credit (“State Credit”) will help support place-based projects while promoting the preservation of Michigan’s historic resources.

 The following general requirements apply for State Historic Tax Credit consideration: